Meet The Team

 Emily accepted a full time position with DYFI as Development Director in March 2014.
 Having been diagnosed with Type 1 at age 12 and attending diabetes camps growing up, she is very passionate about the impact DYFI is able to make for kids and families dealing with diabetes.

-In her free time, Emily enjoys traveling, crafting, bicycling and spending time with her husband and two dogs.
+In her free time, Emily enjoys spending time with her family, traveling, crafting, and enjoying the outdoors.
 Her big picture goal for the organization is the further development of programming to reach more families within the Midwest.